 Next, the Ease of Use metric made up 25% of the score, consisting of a handful of different tests.
 We compared how difficult it was to transition between floor types, clean up close to edges and under furniture, as well as comparing the noise and maximum reach — not including the cleaning hose on the upright models.
-The Shark Rotator continued its stellar performance, earning another 7 out of 10.
-You can see how this compared to the competition in the chart below.
+The Shark Rotator continued its stellar performance.

 The Shark Rotator is one of the easiest vacuums to transition between hard floors and carpet, with a button on the handle that activated the transition.